 - Attitude/outlook: are they feeling well disposed towards the organisation or undervalued and demotivated?

 Key point: Don’t expect a single approach to work for every employee.
 Incorporate a range of techniques in your plan to allow for individual differences.

-What are you actually asking people to engage with.
+What are you asking people to engage with?
 And why should they care?

 Start by putting aside the finer details and concentrating on the core idea you hope employees will understand and be inspired by.
-You need to be very clear about the main point when you’re aiming to improve internal communication.
+You need to be very clear about the main point when you’re putting together your internal communication plans.

 You also need to factor in the “why should I care?” question.
 Staff will see everything you are saying through their own personal prism.
 For example: